SIAMS - Church School Inspections

 Statutory Inspection of Anglican and Methodist Schools

 As a Church of England school we are subject to a SIAMS inspection aswell as an Ofsted Inspection.
 The SIAMS inspection takes place every 5years.
-All Church of England dioceses and the Methodist Church use the National Society's framework for the Statutory Inspection of Anglican and Methodist Schools (SIAMS) under Section 48 of the Education Act 2005.

 The distinctiveness and effectiveness of Tarporley as a Church of England school are outstanding